Transport-Induced Decoherence of the Entangled Triplet Exciton Pair: Discussion

 \section{Discussion}

-The results presented above show that our Monte Carlo treatment of random triplet-pair configuration changes due to hopping can predict transport-induced global decoherence for any hopping time between inequivalent sites, and any applied magnetic field.
+The results presented above show that our Monte Carlo treatment of the triplet-pair configuration changes due to hopping can predict transport-induced global decoherence for any hopping time between inequivalent sites, and any applied magnetic field.
 The results are consistent with earlier experimental investigations of quantum beats in rubrene \cite{Wolf18,Curran24}.

+At zero-field, the recovery of quantum beats in the limit of fast hopping, which is displayed in Fig.~\ref{Sims}($a$), is reminiscent of motional line narrowing, in a manner similar to what was discussed in the high field limit in Ref.~\onlinecite{Curran24}, when analyzing the global dephasing that causes a decay of the quantum-beat amplitude when the magnetic field direction does not exactly align with a symmetry direction.
+This is naturally related to the fact that quantum-beat frequencies can be more precisely determined for beats that persist for a longer time.
+In general, it is better to focus on the decay time of the beat amplitude (or of the average singlet projection probability) as the key quantity that can be directly determined experimentally.

 More insights into the origin of transport-induced global decoherence can be gained by considering how the stationary states of the system vary with the spatial configuration of the entangled triplet pair.
-To repeat the key point here, stochastic triplet-exciton hopping causes the triplet pair to repeatedly transition to and from the $AB$ configuration of the triplet pair.
-It is therefore interesting to discuss the mixed-type triplet-pair in more detail.
-Table~\ref{StationaryStatesAB} gives all the corresponding stationary states.
+To repeat the key point here, stochastic triplet-exciton hopping causes the triplet pair to repeatedly transition to and from the $AB$ configuration.
+It is therefore interesting to discuss the corresponding mixed-type triplet-pair in more detail.

-For any spin-wavefunction $\psi$, we can obtain useful insights by considering the singlet projection probabilities $|\braket{S}{\psi}|^2$ and the corresponding singlet projection amplitudes $\braket{S}{\psi}$, which are also given in Table~\ref{StationaryStatesAB}.
+Table~\ref{StationaryStatesAB} gives all the zero-field stationary states for the mixed-type $AB$ configuration of the triplet-pair.
+For any stationary state $\psi$, we can obtain useful insights by considering the singlet projection probabilities $|\braket{S}{\psi}|^2$ and the corresponding singlet projection amplitudes $\braket{S}{\psi}$, which are also given in Table~\ref{StationaryStatesAB}.
 These singlet projections affect the probability of triplet-triplet fusion and its time-dependence, both in the case of entangled triplet pairs, and more generally for an unentangled triplet population \cite{Merrifield71,Swenberg73}.

-As shown in Table~\ref{StationaryStatesAB}, the mixed-type $AB$ triplet pair configuration has four stationary states with singlet projections at zero field, instead of just the three states $\ket{xx}$, $\ket{yy}$, and $\ket{zz}$ in the same-type configurations.
+As shown in Table~\ref{StationaryStatesAB}, the mixed-type $AB$ triplet pair has four stationary states with singlet projections at zero field, instead of just the three states $\ket{xx}$, $\ket{yy}$, and $\ket{zz}$ found in same-type triplet pairs.
 The fourth state, $\psi_4$ in Table~\ref{StationaryStatesAB}, is degenerate with the symmetric state $\psi_5$, but the latter does not contribute to the overall singlet wavefunction.